Low Glycemic Foods List | 130 Foods in PDF

 1. Low-Glycemic Fruit

-Contrary to popular opinion, the natural sugar found in fruits is sufficient to justify their inclusion in a well-balanced diet.
+Contrary to popular opinion, the natural sugar in fruits is sufficient to justify their inclusion in a well-balanced diet.

 Furthermore, people who control their blood sugar levels can benefit from fruit.